How to Sell a Car With a Loan

 - Find out what the current vehicle is worth.
 Use resources such as National Automobile Dealers Association's (NADA) Guides or Kelley Blue Book to determine what your car is worth so that you can negotiate a fair price.

 - Postpone the sale or pay down debt if you have negative equity.
-If you’re upside-down on your auto loan—that is, you would be selling the car at negative equity because you owe more than the car is worth—you’ll need to come up with extra cash (above and beyond what you can sell the car for) to pay off your loan.
-You might choose to postpone the sale until you can afford to pay down the loan and achieve a positive equity position.
-Or, you might choose to proceed if you can come up with the money through other means.
+If you’re upside-down on your auto loan—that is, you owe more than the car is worth—you’ll need to come up with extra cash to pay off your loan.
+You might choose to postpone the sale until you can afford to pay down the loan and achieve a positive equity position or you might choose to proceed if you can come up with the money through other means.

 - Consider borrowing.
-If you want to get the lienholder's name off of the title but don't have the money to pay off the loan, consider obtaining a low-interest loan with a short loan repayment term and then pay it off as soon as possible.
+If you want to get the lienholder's name off of the title but don't have the money to pay off the loan, consider obtaining a low-interest loan with a short repayment term, then pay it off after receiving funds from the sale of the vehicle.
 Online lenders such as Lending Club and Prosper are a good place to look, but also ask about personal loans at your local bank or credit union.